visenze/visearch-widget-swift/README.md

 - Configure API keys:

  Please refer to section [3.1](#31-setup-your-visenze-account) for instructions to get the API keys.
-You can enter the `search-only` access and secret keys into the `ViApiKeys.plist` file.
+You can enter the `search-only` app key or (access/secret key pairs) into the `ViApiKeys.plist` file.
+If you only have the app key, please enter it in accessKey field of `ViApiKeys.plist` .

  <img src="./docs/images/api_keys.png" width="600" >